William Breeze: Editorial assistance

-In his capacity of head of OTO, Breeze helped many investigators such as Lawrence Sutin (author of Do What Thou Wilt: A Life of Aleister Crowley published in 2000, ISBN 978-0312288976), Richard Kaczynski (author of Perdurabo: Life of Aleister Crowley published in 2010 by North Atlantic Books, ISBN 978-1556438998), Tobias Churton (author of Aleister Crowley: The Biography published by Watkins Books in 2012, ISBN 978-1780281346), and Adam Clayton (author of Netherwood: Last Resort of Aleister Crowley published by Weiser Antiquarian Books in 2012, ISBN 978-0957233409), to study OTO, Thelema, Aleister Crowley and related topics using the materials OTO is the guardian of.
+In his capacity of head of OTO, Breeze helped many investigators such as Lawrence Sutin (author of Do What Thou Wilt: A Life of Aleister Crowley published in 2000, ISBN 978-0312288976), Richard Kaczynski (author of Perdurabo: Life of Aleister Crowley published in 2010 by North Atlantic Books, ISBN 978-1556438998), Tobias Churton (author of Aleister Crowley: The Biography published by Watkins Books in 2012, ISBN 978-1780281346), and Anthony Clayton (author of Netherwood: Last Resort of Aleister Crowley published by Weiser Antiquarian Books in 2012, ISBN 978-0957233409), to study OTO, Thelema, Aleister Crowley and related topics using the materials OTO is the guardian of.

 Helping former members of Agape Lodge

-Throughout his career, Breeze helped several former members of Agape Lodge, including Marjorie Cameron and Helen Parsons-Smith to publish their works on Thelema and magic, acting as co-editor of their works.
+Throughout his career, Breeze helped several former members of Agape Lodge, including Marjorie Cameron and Helen Parsons Smith to publish their works on Thelema and magic, acting as co-editor of their works.

-Friendship with Helen Parsons-Smith
+Friendship with Helen Parsons Smith

-Helen Parsons-Smith, who was a former wife of Agape Lodge founding members Wilfred Smith and Jack Parsons as well as a sister of Scientology founder's wife Sara Northrup Hollister, first came in contact with Breeze when he worked with Peter Macfarlane who ran 93 Publishing, a small publishing company in Canada where Smith's ex-husband Wilfred Smith used to live.
-Parsons-Smith asked for Breeze's help and assistance with publishing of some of Crowley's limited edition works which she was gifted during her membership of Agape Lodge and her marriage to Jack Parsons.
+Helen Parsons Smith was a founding member of Agape Lodge along with her first husband Jack Parsons and Wilfred Talbot Smith, who she would marry after Parsons's death.
+She was also the sister of Scientology founder's wife Sara Northrup Hollister.
+Breeze first came in contact with her when he worked with Peter Macfarlane who ran 93 Publishing, a small publishing company in Canada where Smith's deceased second husband used to live.
+Parsons Smith asked for Breeze's help and assistance with publishing of some of Crowley's limited edition works which she was gifted during her membership of Agape Lodge and her marriage to Jack Parsons.
 She became good friends with Breeze and was later instrumental in Outer Head of The Order elections, nominating Breeze as the candidate to head the Order after passing of Grady McMurtry.